jackpal/jackpal.github.io/_posts/2007-10-07-Linux_in_a_Windows-centric_home_network.md

 ---
 date: 2007-10-07 16:19
 tags: Linux
+title: Linux in a Windows-centric home network
 ---

-# Linux in a Windows-centric home network

 I was a happy Microsoft employee for many years, and as a result, I run multiple Windows Vista machines at home.
 My family and I are happy with the